KILTprotocol/docs/docs/development/01-contribution.md

 For the integrity of the protocol, requesting a feature requires approval from KILT governance.
 The request should follow the guidelines below, which are subject to change:

- - Begin a discussion with the community to ensure that they agree that it adds to the KILT protocol in a meaningful way, supporting its goals
+ - Begin a discussion with the community to ensure that they agree that it adds to the KILT protocol in a meaningful way, supporting its goals.

  - Give your proposal a clear title
  - Open an issue on the corresponding repository
  - Provide a written outline of the feature request for discussion

 At the end of the discussion, the proposal needs the approval of the community, KILT Technical Committee, governance, or relevant project team (depending on the subject) to progress to the next stage.
 If approved, acceptable deliverables will be agreed with the proposer.